fagundessana/fagundessana/README.md

 ## 💡 About Me

-I'm a student currently pursuing **Systems Development** at ETEC, where I develop projects involving **web technologies, logic, and problem solving**.
+- 🎓 Student of Systems Development at ETEC Zona Leste (P-TECH program)**
+- 💻 Focus on **web development, programming logic and UI/UX**
-Beyond programming, I have a strong interest in the intersection between **science and human development**, aiming to build a multidisciplinary background that connects **technology, research, and health**.
+- 🔬 Interested in the intersection between **technology, research and human development**

-My journey combines:
-- 💻 Technical learning in **systems development**
-- 🧠 Personal projects focused on **innovation and improvement**
-- 🌐 Preparation for **international academic opportunities**
+- 🌐 Building a portfolio aiming for future **international opportunities**

 ---